Quick Summary

 OneSpan Sign offers a free trial for users wanting to test the platform out, along with three main plan options.

-The Enterprise plan provides flexibility in pricing with options for user or transaction-based pricing, REST API & SDK support, embedded signing, customized workflows, white-labeling, and premium support.
+The Enterprise plan offers flexible pricing options, including user- or transaction-based pricing, REST API & SDK support, embedded signing, customized workflows, white-labeling, and premium support.

 Pros and Cons